How To Put On Lace Front Wig

 Step 5: Use the cool setting on the blow-dryer to blow-dry the glue.

-Step 6: Put the lace on to if the glue and make any necessary adjustments to make sure the wig is in your desired spot.
+Step 6: Put the lace onto the glue and make the necessary adjustments to ensure the wig is in your desired spot.

 Step 8: Style the wig as desired.